andreacasalino/Easy-Factor-Graph/README.md

    * check this [tutorial](https://www.youtube.com/watch?v=LxHV-KNEG3k) (it is valid for any kind of IDE and not only VS) if you are not familiar

- * Compile the library and the samles
+ * Compile the library and the samples

 [Easy-Factor-Graph-GUI](https://github.com/andreacasalino/Easy-Factor-Graph-GUI) wraps this library as C++ backend to a nice graphical user interactive application: